icos-urenio/Improve-my-city/README.md

 ## Changelog

+### Version 2.5.6
+* Problem adding new issue when IMC is set on Home menu is fixed

 ### Version 2.5.5
 * Menu parameter HTML5 to select between the old classic layout and the new responsive based on bootstrap and html5
 * Include latest bootstrap